Kristina01111000/Drws_site/README.md

 - campaign monitor also ate the audio
 - try loading the audio into the email, not linking to it from the site
 - see if he has any other feedback

+4/25
+For next week:
+He is changing his name to fourelementdoctor
+Change the patreon name to fourelementdoctor -> look up how to do it Add fourelementdoctor to the homepage of GH in a few places Get a different picture for the youtube channel profile picture Already changed the name on youtube
+Four element renewal system -> figure out for next week Change learning program to -> learning program portion of the four element renewal system Make a quick html for gmail so see if it will work form his gmail account, try the audio to see if the file will work with the html
+Try to have it ready for monday so he can check it, he wants to send it on tuesday, He will send me a different audio file